What that actually means in practice

 -

-Waiting until the mess compounds: By the time pipeline quality is inconsistent, CAC is drifting, and every team has its own version of the story, the cost is no longer just marketing spend; it is organizational drag.
+Waiting until the mess sets in: By the time pipeline quality is inconsistent, CAC is drifting, and every team has its own version of the story, the cost is no longer just marketing spend.
+It is organizational drag.

 -

-Treating AI as a side project: AI belongs inside the operating model: research, segmentation, creative testing, sales enablement, reporting, and workflow design.
+Treating AI as a side project: AI belongs inside the day-to-day work: research, segmentation, creative testing, sales enablement, reporting, and workflow design.

 A practical startup CMO hiring decision should start with an audit, not a job description.